jacksonkernion/jacksonkernion.github.io/research.md

 <h1 id="research">Research</h1>

-<p class="page-description">I’m writing a dissertation on the concept of conscious experience, arguing that the ‘first-personal’ and 'first-personal' phenomenal aspects of the mind cannot be <em>conceptually</em> divorced from certain ‘third-personal’, functional aspects of the mind.
-In jargon form: that a mental state is p-conscious a priori entails that that state is a-conscious.</p>
+<p class="page-description">I’m writing a dissertation on the concept of conscious experience, arguing that our 'first-personal' understanding of conscious experience is continuous with our 'third-personal' understanding.</p>

 <h2>Upcoming Talks</h2>